Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 | Monorail | 8-14 min | 13-18 min | Two stops out (via GF); three stops back |

 Best outbound: Monorail.
-Best return: Boat (when running) — otherwise monorail or walking, depending on the line.
+Best return: Boat (when running) — otherwise the monorail, depending on the line.

-Why this route has three modes (and most resorts have one)
+Why this route has three modes (monorail, boat, and walking)

 If you're choosing between Polynesian, Grand Floridian, and Contemporary on transit alone, the differentiator isn't the monorail — all three have it.
 It's that Polynesian gives you a direct boat to MK that the other two don't (Grand Floridian's boat stops at Polynesian first, and Contemporary doesn't have a boat at all).
 When the boat dock is open, that direct ride is the page's headline benefit.